 Break-Out Spaces (in Elementary Schools)

-The MSBA has developed a Break-out Spaces Presentation based on design features found in the 18 Elementary Schools that have been constructed in partnership with the MSBA within the last four years.
+In 2015, the MSBA has developed a Break-out Spaces Presentation based on design features found in the 18 Elementary Schools that have been constructed in partnership with the MSBA within the previous four years.
 Based on an analysis of these projects, the MSBA has concluded that there are five general variations of break-out spaces.

 |Shared Vestibule||Shared Support Room|